PlummersSoftwareLLC/Primes/PrimeR/solution_2/README.md

 ### Run locally

 R is available on Linux, MacOSX and, Windows via [a variety of mirrors](https://cran.r-project.org/mirrors.html).
 The script was tested using R version 4.1.0 on Ubuntu 20.04 LTS, and R version 3.6.3 on Windows 10 20H2.
+It should run on ARM machines as well via the Docker image, however this is untested.
-On Ubuntu, you can install base R using
+On Ubuntu, you can install base R using:
 ```
 sudo apt install r-base
 ```